KumarRobotics/ublox/README.md

 * `subscribe/nav/velned`: Topic `~navvelned`.
 Firmware <= 6 only.
 For 7 and above, use NavPVT

 ### ESF messages
-* `subscribe/esf`: This acts as the default value for the RXM parameters below.
+* `subscribe/esf/all`: This acts as the default value for the ESF subscriber parameters below.
 It defaults to true for ADR/UDR devices.
 Individual messages can be turned off by setting the parameter below to false.
 * `subscribe/esf/ins`: Topic `~esfins`
 * `subscribe/esf/meas`: Topic `~esfmeas`
 * `subscribe/esf/raw`: Topic `~esfraw`